-Nick first came to Vienna in 2013 with the University of Oregon on a Journalism studying abroad programme, which provided him with an internship at FM4 radio station
+Nick first came to Vienna in 2013 with the University of Oregon on a Journalism studying abroad programme, which provided him with an internship at FM4 radio station, at the ORF.

 1. Did you ever think that your internship abroad in Vienna would turn into a job?

 I came first not knowing what to expect.
 When I left Vienna last time I wondered if I would ever get to see this amazing city again.
 I kept thinking I needed to find a way back.
 I saw that one of these ways would be through FM4 which was one of my internships last year.

 I sent a few emails and got a yes.
 Sometimes the hardest thing to do is ask because you are afraid the answer could be no. It happened to be yes this time!

 2. What was the most challenging part of moving to a foreign country?